followmyfootprint/docker-rails/README.md

-rails-docker
+docker-rails
 ============

-**rails-docker** is a minimal docker image suitable for Ruby on Rails application deployment.
+**docker-rails** is a minimal docker image suitable for Ruby on Rails application deployment.
 While the size of [offical Rails image](https://registry.hub.docker.com/_/rails/) is ~950MB, this image uses ~560MB.

 ## Example Dockerfile